nepster-web/php-simple-queue/README.md

 > This package is under development.
-Api classes of the app can be changed.
+Api classes of this application can be changed.

 <p align="center">
     <h1 align="center">PHP Simple Queue</h1>